Corpus2Skill: Distilling Enterprise Knowledge into Navigable Agent Skills for QA and RAG

 \section{Compilation Details}

-\paragraph{Top-level skill labels.} The 6 skills produced by the default configuration ($p{=}10$, $K{=}7$) on the WixQA corpus are shown in \Cref{tab:skill_labels}.
+\paragraph{Top-level skill labels.} The 6 skills produced by the default configuration ($p{=}10$, $K{=}10$) on the WixQA corpus are shown in \Cref{tab:skill_labels}.

-\paragraph{Embedding.} Documents are embedded using Qwen/Qwen3-Embedding-0.6B, a 622M-parameter model producing 1024-dimensional embeddings.
-We use the document prompt template with batch size 32.
-This model is chosen for its strong performance-to-size ratio and ability to run on CPU.
+\paragraph{Embedding.} Documents and cluster summaries are embedded using Qwen/Qwen3-Embedding-8B, a 7.6B-parameter sentence encoder producing 4{,}096-dimensional embeddings.
+We use the document prompt template with batch size 32 on a single GPU.

-\paragraph{Summarization.} The compilation pipeline uses direct LLM API calls (not an agent loop) for summarization and labeling.
+\paragraph{Document summary cards.} Before embedding, each document is processed by a lightweight \emph{summary-card} LLM call (Claude Haiku~4.5, $\le$250 output tokens, single API call per document, async with a semaphore of 20).
+The card is a JSON object with fields \texttt{title}, \texttt{one\_line}, and \texttt{phrases} (up to four 1--4-word distinctive phrases such as product names or feature flags).
+The card is concatenated with the (truncated) raw text as a single string and embedded as one vector per document; the card is also retained on the document record and reused later as INDEX.md row metadata, so the per-document summarization cost is amortized across embedding, navigation, and serving.

+\paragraph{Cluster summarization.} Cluster summaries are produced by Claude Sonnet~4.6 with direct API calls (no agent loop).
 Level-1 summaries condense up to 15 document texts (600 characters each); deeper-level summaries condense up to 20 child summaries (300 characters each).